 Through this process, I can often find true compassion for someone who has hurt me, and from there it is easier to think good thoughts about that person and to wish them well.

 Ho’oponopono also works well with people that are unwell mentally and physically.
-When you feel powerless to help somebody who is grieving, or who is suffering these four sentences can show us a way to connect with the person in a loving and life-giving way.
+And when you feel powerless to help somebody who is grieving, or who is suffering these four sentences can show us a way to connect with the person in a loving and life-giving way.

 The best part is that we don’t need to be in someone’s physical presence for Ho’oponopono to be effective.
 We can be separated from this person by geography or time and it still works just as wonderfully.